 If you are gluten or grain-free, try this as a delicious salad.
 The cheese is entirely optional, personally, I’m a fan of fresh goat curd or buffalo mozzarella (or bocconcini) with it.

 Please just make sure when you choose a puff pastry, that it is a 100% butter puff pastry with no vegetable oils or additives.
 I always choose Caréme All Butter Puff Pastry.
 They now make a wholemeal spelt puff which is just delicious.

-- Approx. 100-150g Persian feta, goat feta, goat curd, buffalo mozzarella or bocconcini (optional)
+- 150 g feta cheese (or goat feta, goat curd, buffalo mozzarella or bocconcini)

 - Preheat your oven to 180℃/350℉.